-208. The RBI has issued guidelines for classification of standard assets into three sub-categories, viz., SMA-0, SMA-1 and SMA2 in order to recognise the financial distress in any performing asset at an early stage, besides regulatory compliances like forming of Joint Lender's Forum, reporting to CRILC, etc. for specified categories of Special Mention Accounts (SMA).
+211. The RBI has issued guidelines for classification of standard assets into three sub-categories, viz., SMA-0, SMA-1 and SMA2 in order to recognise the financial distress in any performing asset at an early stage, besides regulatory compliances like reporting to CRILC, etc. for specified categories of Special Mention Accounts (SMA).
 In case the bank does not follow the said regulatory compliances, such accounts are subjected to accelerated provisions.